 Degrees are awarded at the end of each Fall, Spring, and Summer semester.
 All degree requirements must be completed on or before the end of the term.
 Commencement ceremonies are held in December and May at the end of the Fall and Spring semesters.
 Students who graduate at the end of the Summer Semester may participate in either the May or the December commencement ceremony.

-Information regarding Graduation and Commencement is available on the Office of the Registrar website.
+Information regarding Graduation and Commencement is available on the One Stop Enrollment website.

 Applying for the Degree

 It is the student’s responsibility to officially apply for his or her degree by submitting an Application for Graduation online through ASAP.
 Students must have earned at least 85 semester credit hours to apply online for graduation.
 Students must read and follow instructions carefully to ensure the application is accurate and successfully submitted.
 When the application has been accepted, students receive a confirmation number.
 Students having problems submitting the application should contact Graduation Coordination at firstname.lastname@example.org.